-Medication after surgery
+Medication after minimally invasive spine surgery

-Finding the right medication after back surgery is extremely important for a number of reasons.
-Physicians do not want to prescribe medication that is too strong because it can lead to frustrating side effects that can (at best) interfere with your daily life.
-At worst, they can add significant complication to your recovery.
+The right medication after back surgery is extremely important for a number of reasons.
+Doctors do not want to prescribe medication that is too strong because it can lead to frustrating side effects that can interfere with your daily life and add significant complication to your recovery.
 Alternately, patients obviously don’t want their medication to be too weak.

 - A full medical screening to help avoid complications and correctly identify the origin of the pain

 Specific medication used after back surgery also depends greatly on the exact procedure.
-Ibuprofen and other over-the-counter painkillers are often all that is needed to manage a patient’s pain after minimally invasive surgery at Laser Spine Institute, unlike the strong painkillers and muscle relaxants required after a traditional open back surgery.
+Ibuprofen and other over-the-counter pain medications are often all that is needed to manage a patient’s pain after minimally invasive surgery at Laser Spine Institute, unlike the strong pain medications and muscle relaxants required after a traditional open back surgery.